In the Light of the Constant Moon

 “What if we’ve been misidentifying monsters as run-of-the-mill serial killers?” he asked.

-The doctor stared into his monitor.
+Fleming stared intently into his camera.

 “It’s such a cruel tragedy,” he said.
 “To have this genetic gift in your family, but you’re only able to enjoy it once a month.
 There’s no sensation like it.”